Julie Lescaut

-Julie Lescaut is a French police television series.
+Julie Lescaut is a French police television series created by Alexis Lecaye.
 It was broadcast from 1992 to 2014 on TF1 (France), La Une-RTBF (Belgium) and TSR (Switzerland).
 It details the investigations of Police Superintendent Julie Lescaut (played by Véronique Genest) and her team.
-The show is aired in various other languages, including German, Catalan, Persian, Polish, Slovak, Czech and Japanese (the only subtitled version.)
+The show is aired in various other languages, including German, Catalan, Persian, Polish, Slovak, Czech and Japanese (the only subtitled version).